Dear Friend of the Mountains-to-Sea Trail:

 - Our annual Gatherings have steadily outgrown their venues, and we move them around the state to showcase communities excited about the MST.
 We even organized more than 1700 people to collectively hike the entire 1175 miles of the trail on “MST in a Day” to celebrate the trail’s 40th birthday in 2017.

-It’s been quite a run, and we’re glad that we’ll have Kate’s leadership through April 2022.
+It’s been quite a run, and we’re so thankful for Kate’s years of dedicated leadership.

 I know that many of you have shared my experience of working with Kate.
 She welcomes people into the work – so that everything is a team effort.
 You take a simple first step, and suddenly – after talking to Kate – you find yourself engaged in the MST community.